Research Focus Boxes (RFBs)

 Finding the article(s).
 Either of these methods might be useful for finding research articles

-· Report #1: With the goals in mind as described at the top of this page, this report should evaluate research described in one research article (not a review article) from a scientific journal publishing primary literature for any group covered before Exam I (poriferans, cnidarians, ctenophores, flatworms, nemerteans, coelomate worms or pseudocoelomate worms).
+Scope With the goals in mind as described at the top of this page, this report should evaluate research described in one research article (not a review article) from a scientific journal publishing primary literature for any group covered in the course.
 The article must have been published within the last three calendar years.

 STEP 2: Screen your topic with me

-To encourage diversity, I will approve a given article for only one student.
-It therefore pays for you to screen your choice early.
+To encourage diversity, I will approve a given article for only the first student who submits it for review.
+It therefore pays to screen your choice early.

 STEP 3: Research your topic further